Advertisement

 • The American College of Radiology and National Comprehensive Cancer Network recommend every woman begin yearly screenings at age 40.

-Women at higher risk should always confer with their HCP, as they may need to begin mammograms earlier and have them more frequently.
+Women at higher risk should always confer with their HCP, as they may need to begin mammograms earlier and be screened more frequently.
 Your HCP can use several assessment tools to help determine if you’re in this category.

 5 / 8